Duna Strachan, BS AMS MEd

 Duna founded Soaring Wings in 1987.
 She received a BS in Wildlife Biology from Arizona State University and was in the midst of a Master’s degree in Environmental Zoology when parenthood suddenly drew her attention to the world of Montessori.
 Duna found that her science background lent itself to the science-based Montessori method and enabled her to be a “Renaissance woman”, dabbling in art, music, geography, literature and math as well as science.
-Duna holds Montessori credentials at the Infant/Toddler and Early Childhood levels.
+Duna holds Montessori credentials at the Infant/Toddler and Early Childhood levels and received her Masters degree in Montessori education from St. Catherine University.
 She was founding president of the Utah Montessori Council and founding member of the UMC Council of Elders.
-She coordinates the annual state teacher conference, hosts teacher training workshops and serves as consultant for teacher training programs in Utah, California and Colorado.
-She lives in Park Meadows with her husband, best friend, and administrator, Bruce King.
+She coordinates the annual state teacher conference, hosts teacher training workshops and serves as faculty and consultant for teacher training programs in Utah, California, Florida and Colorado.
+She is Director of the Infant & Toddler program at Capital College in Vancouver, Canada and adjunct faculty at Westminster College in Salt Lake City.
+She serves on the advisory boards of the UMC and the Institute for Montessori Innovation at Westminster College.
+Duna lives in Park Meadows with her husband, best friend, and administrator, Bruce King.
 Her two Montessori children, Lina and Leith, are grown but the family still enjoys frequent boating expeditions.
 As Executive Director of Soaring Wings, Duna oversees classroom quality, curriculum integrity, faculty development and community projects aimed at continual improvement and growth of the school.

-Leah has a BS degree in Social Science from Westminster College and holds an American Montessori Society Infant/Toddler teaching credential.
+Leah has a BS degree in Social Science from Westminster College and holds an American Montessori Society Infant/Toddler teaching credential and a Master’s degree in Montessori education from Westminster College.
 She attended a Montessori school as a child in Texas, loves the outdoors and is an avid runner.

 Early Childhood Teacher